Special Meal Requirements

 If you have any special meal requirements like Celiac, allergies, vegetarian with fish, vegan, or specific foods that you cannot eat, then you must tell your Japan Expert before asking for a quote.
 Please keep in mind that special meal requirements will limit the number of ryokans, hotels, or restaurants available to you.
 Of course, we will do our best to find a place that can prepare meals for you.

 *No Fish – not serving you fish is easy but fish broth (katsuo dashi) is used as a spice in many Japanese dishes.
-Some ryokans offer vegan friendly meals which use kobu dashi (sea vegetable broth) as an alternative.
+Some ryokans offer vegan-friendly meals that use kobu dashi (sea vegetable broth) as an alternative.

 *Halal – Japanese dishes are often spiced with Mirin (cooking sake) which is alcoholic.
 The amount is very small but adds flavor.